 COME FOR A VISIT, BUT BE CAREFUL

 1) The church can be used at full capacity.
-Masks are required.
+Masks are not required; if you choose to wear a mask, your decision will be honored.
 Singing is OK.
-At the eucharist, we will not share the cup or physically pass the peace.
+Your decision will be respected if you choose to not physically pass the peace or share the cup.

 2) The library is open to those who wish to browse and read from books while at the library.

 3) Appointments can be made for face-to-face pastoral conferences.

-4) Guest bookings for St. Denys guesthouse and St. Benedict’s guesthouse can be made for individuals, households, and social pods.
-Guests will need to prepare their own meals.
+5) Guest bookings for St. Denys guesthouse and St. Benedict’s guesthouse can be made for individuals, households, and social pods – guests will need to prepare their own meals.

 For safety reasons, all visitors aged 5 and over must be fully vaccinated or have immunity from having survived COVID-19.